Notes: Description of Data Cleaning and Calculations

 This notes section provides additional detail regarding how various statistics presented in this report were calculated.

-Each participating hospital was asked to submit cleaned individual-level survey data.
-However, as an additional check, once the data were submitted, response frequencies were run on each hospital's data to look for out-of-range values, missing variables, or other data anomalies.
-When data problems were found, hospitals were contacted and asked to make corrections and resubmit their data.
-In addition, each participating hospital was sent a copy of its data frequencies to verify that the dataset received was correct.
+Each participating nursing home was asked to submit cleaned individual-level survey data.
+As an additional check, once the data were submitted, response frequencies were automatically run on each nursing home's data to look for out-of-range values, missing variables, or other data anomalies.
+When data problems were found, data submitters were required to make corrections and resubmit their data.
+All submitters were shown a copy of their data frequencies to verify that the dataset received was correct.

-As part of the data submission process, hospitals were asked to provide their response rate numerator and denominator.
+As part of the data submission process, nursing homes were asked to provide their response rate numerator and denominator.
 Response rates were calculated using the formula below.

 Response Rate = Number of complete, returned surveys

 Number of surveys distributed − Ineligibles

 Numerator = Number of complete, returned surveys.
 The numerator equals the number of individual survey records submitted to the database.
 It should exclude surveys that were returned blank on all nondemographic survey items but include surveys where at least one nondemographic survey item was answered.